Analysis | Trump has decided to close out the election by targeting *two* people more popular than himself

 “Don’t tell anybody,” Trump said, “but let me wait till a little bit after the election please.
 I appreciate the advice.
 I appreciate the advice.”

 Trump and Fauci have been at odds for months now.
 The core tension is a simple one: Fauci advocates a much more robust government response in approaching the virus, a position held by most outside experts as well.
-Trump, on the other hand, is eager to present his response to the virus as one which could not have been improved upon.
+Trump, on the other hand, is eager to present his response to the virus as one that could not have been improved upon.
 Having Fauci out there pointing out that this is not really the case, even obliquely, is not something the president appreciates.

 By mid-July, the White House was trying to blame Fauci for having made key mistakes, arguments Trump reiterated to that audience in Florida on Sunday.
-By August, he had elevated Scott Atlas from pro-Trump Fox News punditry to the White House coronavirus task force, where he quickly sidelined the government experts who’ had been trying to navigate a path between Trump’s politics and public health.
-Trump’s focus on Fauci as the-guy-who-was-wrong — which he really wasn’t — is how the crowd knew to target the doctor.
+By August, he had elevated Scott Atlas from pro-Trump Fox News punditry to the White House coronavirus task force, where he quickly sidelined the government experts who had been trying to navigate a path between Trump’s politics and public health.
+Trump’s focus on Fauci as the guy who was wrong — which he really wasn’t — is how the crowd knew to target the doctor.

 But Trump is not only frustrated by Fauci because Fauci clearly disagrees with Trump’s approach to the pandemic.
-He’s also obviously annoyed by Fauci because so many people trust Fauci’s opinion on the pandemic over Trump’s.
+He is also obviously annoyed by Fauci because so many people trust Fauci’s opinion on the pandemic over Trump’s.

 Polling has shown this repeatedly.
 Even as views of Fauci dropped among Republicans over the summer, he was still viewed with more confidence by most Americans.
 According to recent CNN-SSRS polling, Fauci is even now viewed more favorably on net than Trump — and, in fact, more favorably than former vice president Joe Biden, Trump’s opponent in the election.